kanshichao/CBML/README.md

 # Deep Bayesian Metric Learning (DBML)

 This code is mainly for reproducing the results reported the TPAMI submitted paper [Deep Bayesian Metric Learning with Similarity Distribution Constraints](.). **Beyound for this purpose, we will continue to maintain this project and provide tools for both supervised and unsupervised transfer metric learning research.
-Mainly integrating various loss functions and backbones to facilitate academic reseach progress on deep metric learning.**
+Aiming to integrate various loss functions and backbones to facilitate academic reseach progress on deep metric learning.**
 <img src="img/distribution.png" width="100%" height="65%">

 <img src="img/constrain.png" width="100%" height="65%">